rewake/PageLock/README.md

 This script adds an additional redirect to your campaign.
 If you keep PageLock Redir on the same domain as your landing page then the additional latency should be negligeable.

 This script only helps to protect your tracker and landing page URL.
+It does add a small footprint to your destination URL (`&sig={signature}`) but we dont expect this to be a major issue.

 If someone got hold of your PageLock Redir URL, then they can still see your landing page.